Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/web_copilot_ui/flow_def_intro/_index.md

 title: "Flow definitions"
 linkTitle: "Flow definitions"
 weight: 160
---- This page outlines the flow management section of the Transfer CFT UI.
+---This page outlines the flow management section of the Transfer CFT UI.

 - Partners: Define a partner and set partner characteristics
 - Broadcast lists: Manage the list of partners for distribute/collect operations